 Students with disabilities have the right to confidentiality and are protected under FERPA and other civil rights laws.
-All communication related to disability should be private communication between instructor and student, instructor and Disability Services staff, or instructor and supervisor.
+All communication related to disability should be private communication between instructor and student, instructor and Student Wellness and Disability Services staff, or instructor and supervisor.
 Such communication should be on a need-to-know basis, and should be about the accommodation process, not the disability itself.
 A student’s disability or accommodation should never be discussed with other students, or referred to in any way on discussion boards or group communication venues.

 It is the student’s responsibility to provide documentation of disability from a licensed professional along with other application materials.
 Ideally documentation will meet the following criteria:

 It is the policy of Walden University not to discriminate on the basis of disability.
 Walden University has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794).
 Section 504 prohibits discrimination on the basis of disability in any program or activity receiving Federal financial assistance.
-The Law and Regulations may be examined in the office of Carolyn Roney, Director of Disability Services, disability@waldenu, who has been designated to coordinate the efforts of Walden University to comply with the Americans with Disabilities Act and Section 504.
+The Law and Regulations may be examined in the office of Carolyn Roney, Director of Student Wellness and Disability Services, disability@waldenu, who has been designated to coordinate the efforts of Walden University to comply with the Americans with Disabilities Act and Section 504.

 Any person who believes she or he has been subjected to discrimination on the basis of disability may file a grievance under this procedure.
 It is against the law for Walden University to retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.